Rahulv024/Emotion-detection-of-audio-files/README.md

 # emotion-detection-of-audio-files

 This project uses the Data set provided my Toronto emotional speech set data.

-Step 1: extract the features from the audio files using MFCC, LPC, and Chroma features.

-Step 2: train the model using the extracted features.
+Step 1: extract the features from the audio files using MFCC, LPC, and Chroma features./n Step 2: train the model using the extracted features.

 Step 3: test the model using the extracted features.